Support Page Content

 New Faculty and Staff

-Welcome to our new tenure-track faculty and staff for Fall 2021
+Welcome to our new tenure-track faculty and staff for Fall 2023

-SSIS Student Success Center
+SSIS Dean's Office/Student Success Center

 Aurelia joins the College of SSIS as an Integrated Advisor in the Student Success Center.
 She earned a B.S. in Sociology (Social Entrepreneurship Studies) from UC Santa Cruz, after which she moved to Paris for three years.
 She earned an M.A. in Anglophone Studies (Research track) from Paris-Sorbonne University, an interdisciplinary program in American cultural studies, language and literature.
 After working in both education and libraries, she graduated with her M.S. in Counseling in 2023 from Sacramento State, with a specialization in Career Counseling, and was a graduate counselor intern in the SSIS Student Success Center.
 Aurelia began working full-time for Sac State as an International Student and Scholar Advisor during the Spring 2023 semester and is now excited to be back in the Student Success Center, working with current and prospective SSIS majors.
 Her favorite part of her role is meeting students, referring students to campus resources and opportunities, as well as helping students make connections between the classroom and the world of work.
 In her leisure time, Aurelia enjoys being outdoors, reading, listening to music, dancing, and cooking.